ouzifeng/CI_PP1_BJJ_GYM/README.md

 4. Pricing page -> options to view the 3 different pricing tiers
 5. Timetable page -> new and existing sutdents can find out when their next class is
 6. 404 page -> redirects any deadlinks to the 404 page

+and X features

+### Logo and Navigation Bar

+* Featured on all pages
+* Simple layout with minimal number of options for easy navigation
+* Fully responsive on desktops, laptops, tablets and mobiles.
+On mobile the links are displayed as a hamburger menu